baw-de/ENGINEER/README.md

 >The developed source code is the result of a research project.
 BAW does not accept any responsibility for the correctness of the code or the results achieved with it.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU General Public License for more details.

+Currently the code is written in "Denglish" which is a mixture of German and English language before.
+Sorry for that.
+We are working on it.

 # Usage
 ## General considerations
 This development can be used to design labyrinth weir structures consisting of a labyrinth weir and a parrallel flap gate.
 Furthermore, it is possible to estimate the hydraulic effect of the system over a given discharge spectrum.
 You can find more information about labyrinth weirs in the BAWMitteilungen Nr.
 105[^fn1].
 The hydraulic calculation is based on the formulas published by Crookston & Tullis (2013)[^fn2] and Tullis et al. (2007)[^fn3]<br>